Simplonpass

 An iconic road to Simplon Pass in the Swiss Alps

-Simplonpass is a high mountain pass at an elevation of 2.005m (6,578ft) above the sea level, located in Valais canton, in Switzerland.
+Simplonpass is a high mountain pass at an elevation of 2.005m (6,578ft) above sea level, located in the canton of Valais, in Switzerland.
 It’s one of the most famous Alpine roads of Switzerland.

 Can you drive through the Simplon Pass?